Landing at Denpasar Airport

 Taking the free shuttle bus back to the airport

-It was Day 10 and I had loved every day, although I had to accept it had been tiring.
+It was Day 10, and while I’d loved every moment so far, I had to admit the pace had been relentless.

-I needed caffeine!
-The local Starbucks appeared to be through a security checkpoint linked to taking a ferry heading to Hong Kong.
+The nearest Starbucks appeared to be beyond a security checkpoint linked to ferry services into Hong Kong, which didn’t look feasible.

 Walking through Terminal 1 of Hong Kong International Airport